Updated June 2024

 Best Thing to do in Two Harbors

 I don’t have any favorite hiking recommendations or places to check out in Two Harbors, but I would enthusiastically recommend stopping at Betty’s Pies (located between mile markers 28 and 29, just after passing through Two Harbors).
 Don’t be intimidated by how many people are in the parking lot.
 For those that just want to get pie, there are options to buy a slice or a pie to go - in fact that’s what most people do.
 There is an outdoor line for to-go pie, and it’s just like a restaurant where after ordering they give out a vibrating disk to hold which buzzes when the pie is ready.
-Both the line and the wait go very quickly, and the pie is fantastic!
+The line moves very quickly, and the pie is fantastic!
 Try a unique flavor like Bumbleberry, Butterscotch, or French Blueberry Cream - they are all amazing!
 And the Five Layer Chocolate Cream Pie is incredible… Sigh, now I’m thinking about pie and trying to figure out when I have time to drive back up there…

 4) Gooseberry State Park